 When it comes to amateur filmmaking, there are certain basics to areas of filmmaking that amateur filmmakers need to pay attention to.

-Mistakes first time directors make are because they may be unaware of the basics of filmmaking or could care less about the basics at all.
+Mistakes first-time directors make are because they may be unaware of the basics of filmmaking or could care less about the basics at all.

-If you are a filmmaker that is aware of the common filmmaking mistakes but continues on doing them, you might as well start applying to other jobs outside the film industry because your career is ending soon.
+If you are a filmmaker that is aware of the common filmmaking mistakes but continues doing them, you might as well start applying to other jobs outside the film industry because your career is ending soon.

-Beginner filmmakers who consciously put in the effort to be aware of the avoidable filmmaking mistakes, and tries to avoid them each filmmaking day, then you will begin to stand out as a professional filmmaker.
+Beginner filmmakers who consciously put in the effort to be aware of the avoidable filmmaking mistakes, and try to avoid them each filmmaking day, then you will begin to stand out as a professional filmmaker.

 HERE ARE THE AVOIDABLE FILMMAKING MISTAKES IN MANY PARTS OF THE FILMMAKING PROCESS TO WATCH OUT FOR:

 Tips For New Filmmakers – Many amateur filmmakers will have a good idea, and speed through the screenwriting process so they can begin the filmmaking process.

 The problem encountered because of this is a collection of shots good or bad with no substance edited together.

 There is no story or character depth to draw the audience’s attention, and the film falls flat seconds after the end of the main title.

 To create an audience by in, a beginner filmmaker needs to spend time developing a great engaging story.
 Never stop at your first draft and begin filming.